BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 So in modern systems that demand rapid flexibility, we're often forced to dissolve stable models faster than we can reconstruct them.
 The result?
 Anxiety, burnout, and a background hum of ontological instability.

-The FEP suggest that there is a balance to be found: exposure to surprise and a certain "willingness" to adapt without loosing ones identity and purpose.
+The FEP suggest that there is a balance to be found: exposure to surprise and a certain "willingness" to adapt without losing ones identity and purpose.
 I find it desirable to recognize, or at least consider that emotional pain may not reflect maladaptation but the cost of updating one's expectations in the face of an unstable world.
 Flexibility, when demanded too often or too rapidly, erodes the very models that minimize surprise over the long term.
 Thus, while adaptability is vital, stability is sacred.